mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

+Estimating the type of time-varying models introduced in Section \ref{theory_timevarying} requires the specification of a bandwidth parameter $\sigma$ that reflects how many time points are combined locally for estimation.
+The bandwidth parameter $\sigma$ is the standard deviation of the Gaussian distribution that defines the weighting function (see Section \ref{theory_timevarying}).
+The empirical time points are normalized to the interval $[0,1]$ and the Gaussian weighting function is defined on this interval.
+This allows some intuition about which $\sigma$ is appropriate.
+For example, $\sigma = 2$ implies weights that are close to uniform on the interval $[0,1]$ and therefore gives similar results as the stationary model.
+This intuition allows to specify a \emph{candidate} $\sigma$-sequence.
+We select $\sigma$ with the function \code{bwSelect()}, which computes prediction errors on leave-out sets for all candidate $\sigma$-values and selects the $\sigma^*$ that has the lowest mean error.
+In the next paragraph we describe this approach in detail.

+The function \code{bwSelect()} fits time varying models on an equally spaced sequence between the time points $j$ and $n - F + j -1$ of length $J$ with $j \in \{1, 2, \dots, F\}$, where $F$ is the number of folds (times the procedure is repeated) while leaving out (weighting to zero) the time point at which the model is estimated.
+In a second step, the data at this time point are predicted with the time-varying model and an error measure is computed (RMSE for non-categorical, 0/1-loss for categorical).
+This procedure is repeated $F$ times.
+Then we take the arithmetic mean over $J$ estimation points, $p$ variables and $F$ folds.
+If $J = \frac{n}{F}$, this procedure is equal to a time-stratified $F$-fold cross-validation scheme.
+We allow to specify $J < \frac{n}{F}$ to save computational cost. $J$ is specified by the argument \code{bwFoldsize} and $F$ is specified by the argument \code{bwFolds}.
+Selecting the ratio between \code{bwFoldsize} and $n$ corresponds to the problem of selecting the number of folds in cross-validation \citep[see e.g.][]{friedman2001elements}.

-\code{bwSelect()} repeatedly fits \code{tvmgm()} with given arguments in the above specified cross validation scheme.
-Thus, we need to provide all arguments we would like to use for estimating the final time-varying model.
-We first provide the time points of the measurements in \code{fruitfly_data$data} via the argument \code{timepoints} (see Section \ref{theory_timevarying} Figure \ref{tvmodels_figure_spacing} for an explanation of why one has to provide the time points if they are not equally spaced).
-Finally, we specify the class of time-varying model \code{modeltype = "mgm"} and pass the arguments \code{k}, \code{threshold} and \code{ruleReg}, to \code{tvmgm()} (see Section \ref{sec_mgm_est} on \code{mgm()} for a description of these arguments).
+For the present illustration we select \code{bwFolds = 5} and \code{bwFoldsize = 5} to keep the computation time short.
+We provide the candidate $\sigma$-sequence $\{0.1, 0.2, 0.3, 0.4\}$.
+And we provide all arguments for the time-varying MGM.
+This is because we repeatedly fit the type of model we want as our final model (then with fixed $\sigma$).
+We provide the time points of measurements \code{fruitfly_data$timevector} via the argument \code{timepoints} (see Figure \ref{tvmodels_figure_spacing} in Section \ref{theory_timevarying} for an explanation of why one has to provide the time points if they are not equally spaced).
+Finally, we specify the class of time-varying model \code{modeltype = "mgm"} and pass the arguments \code{k}, \code{threshold} and \code{ruleReg}, to \code{tvmgm()} (see Section \ref{sec_mgm} on \code{mgm()} for a description of these arguments).